Startup Transforms Carbon Emissions into Vodka to Save the Planet

 Strategic Development:

 A New York-based start-up, “Air Company” is gaining a lot of attention because of its rare vodka composition, a vodka made from captured carbon dioxide from the atmosphere.
-Through innovation and disruptive technology, the firm’s mission is to create a line of products that can reduce carbon concentration on earth.
+Through innovation and disruptive technology, the firm’s mission is to create a line of products that can reduce carbon concentration on Earth.

 Research Strategy: